gvx/bitser/README.md

 ## You can register classes?

 Yes.
-At the moment, bitser supports MiddleClass, SECL, hump.class, Slither and Moonscript classes (and probably some other class libraries by accident).
+At the moment, bitser supports classes created using MiddleClass, SECL, hump.class, Slither, Moonscript and Classic (and probably some other class libraries by accident).